mjorod/textram/README.md

    Xtext nature to your project.
 You should accept that to make your TextRAM editor work correctly in Eclipse.

-5. All RAM's models will be generated inside the folder: *src-gen/aspects/*
+5. To be able to see RAM's generated models **you have to create a folder named src-gen** in the project you are working on.
+The model aspects will be saved on src-gen/aspects.